+41 79 446 14 86 info@immofisc.ch

 EUROPEAN REAL ESTATE

-The risks facing European real estate in the coming months
+The risks facing the European real estate market in the coming months

-Demand for new homes is affected by rising interest rates and inflation.
-And margins squeezed by construction costs, predicts S&P.
+Demand for new housing is being affected by rising interest rates and inflation, and margins are being squeezed by construction costs, predicts S&P.

-Property developers and builders must prepare for difficult times across Europe.
-According to S&P, a number of external factors are likely to affect the new construction sector over the next 12 to 18 months.
-Rising interest rates, inflation and energy costs due to the Russian-Ukrainian conflict could have consequences for the European real estate sector.
+Property developers and builders across Europe should prepare for challenging times.
+According to S&P, several external factors are likely to impact the new construction sector over the next 12 to 18 months.
+Rising interest rates, inflation, and energy costs stemming from the Russo-Ukrainian conflict could have repercussions for the European real estate market.

-Interest rates and inflation, how they affect the real estate market
+Interest rates and inflation: how they affect the housing market

-According to S&P, the current conditions could lower the volume of sales.
-The market is heavily dependent on mortgages (70% of housing built is paid for with mortgages in Europe), which are influenced by interest rates and banking conditions.
+According to S&P, current conditions could lead to a decline in sales volume.
+The market is heavily reliant on mortgages (70% of newly built homes in Europe are financed with home loans), which are influenced by interest rates and lending conditions.

-Uncertainty can lead families to postpone the purchase of a new home, because the rise in property prices, linked to inflation, as well as the cost of living, is not accompanied by a increase in real wages.
-Portugal, for example, has the largest gap between house prices and wages in the OECD, with the cost of housing exceeding labor income by 47.1% in the first quarter of 2022.
+Uncertainty may lead families to postpone buying a new home, as rising property prices, linked to inflation, and the increased cost of living are not accompanied by a rise in real wages.
+Portugal, for example, has the largest gap between housing prices and wages in the OECD, with housing costs exceeding labor income by 47.1% in the first quarter of 2022.

-In addition, the conflict between Russia and Ukraine, as well as global supply chain issues, are driving up costs and shortages for builders, potentially delaying and making projects more expensive.
+In addition, the conflict between Russia and Ukraine, as well as problems in the global supply chain, are leading to increased costs and shortages for builders, which may delay and make projects more expensive.

 Housing prices in Europe

-To maintain profit margins, S&P says cost optimization plans and strong cash reserves are needed.
-In addition, among the factors underlying the prices, there is a problem of new housing stock.
-In Portugal, for example, the demand for real estate assets in the face of supply has caused house prices to explode, generally in the country, in recent years.
+To maintain profit margins, S&P states that cost optimization plans and strong cash reserves are necessary.
+Furthermore, among the factors driving prices is a shortage of new housing.
+In Portugal, for example, demand for real estate relative to supply has caused housing prices to skyrocket in recent years.

 Here are the main trends identified by S&P for the coming months in the new construction sector:

-Rising interest rates and weakening purchasing power are expected to reduce demand for new homes in Europe, a market that relies heavily on mortgages, although government incentives can serve as a stimulus.
+Rising interest rates and weakening purchasing power are expected to reduce demand for new housing in Europe, a market that relies primarily on mortgage loans, even if government incentives can act as a stimulus.

-In addition, rising construction costs, energy costs (which account for 5-10% of price increases), labor shortages, land scarcity, and supply chain issues continue to hamper the delivery of housing units.
+In addition, rising construction costs, energy costs (which account for 5 to 10% of price increases), labor shortages, land scarcity, and supply chain problems continue to hinder the delivery of housing units.

-Tighter environmental and safety requirements are driving demand for new construction, but also creating additional costs and technical challenges for builders.
+Stricter environmental and safety requirements are driving demand for new construction, but are also resulting in additional costs and technical challenges for builders.

-It is therefore expected that in the last quarter of the year, European property developers and builders will already start to come under increasing pressure on revenues and margins, as it will be difficult to pass on rising costs to end customers. .
+It is therefore expected that during the last quarter of the year, European property developers and builders will already begin to experience increasing pressure on revenues and margins, as it will be difficult to pass on the increase in costs to end customers.

 The bulk of the impact is not expected to be felt until 2023.
-However, most S&P-rated European property developers are expected to overcome headwinds and maintain credit metrics in line with annual ratings, thanks to strong balance sheets and good levels of liquidity.
+However, most European property developers rated by S&P should overcome the obstacles and maintain credit parameters in line with annual ratings, thanks to strong balance sheets and good levels of liquidity.

 New law on foreigners in Portugal

-• Foreigners have been and are driving the strong growth of Portuguese real estate in recent years.
+• Foreigners have been and continue to be the driving force behind the strong growth of the Portuguese real estate market in recent years.

 • Portugal remains one of the best countries for retirees.

-• Since COVID and the upheavals caused by it, it has become very popular also for temporary stays by remote workers
+• Since COVID and the upheavals it caused, it has also become very popular for temporary stays by remote workers.

-The legal regime of entry, stay, exit and expulsion presents interesting new features which will no doubt appeal to some of you.
+The legal framework for entry, stay, exit and expulsion presents interesting new features which will undoubtedly appeal to some of you.

-The decree of the Assembly of the Republic, promulgated by the President of the Republic on August 4, 2022, makes the 10th amendment to the law on environmental protection.
-Lei n.º 23/2007 The law on foreigners, of July 4,
+The decree of the Assembly of the Republic, promulgated by the President of the Republic on August 4, 2022, introduces the 10th amendment to the Law on Environmental Protection.
+Law No. 23/2007,the Law on Foreigners, of July 4,

 The new law on foreigners in Portugal was approved by the Portuguese Parliament on July 21, 2022.